EleChristiana/Elechristiana/README.md

+My Contacts
 - 📧 Email: elechristacoal@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/christiana-osedi?

  Fun Fact
 I am deeply passionate about using tech to amplify voices and solve real-life problems — especially in spaces where innovation meets purpose.

  Looking to Collaborate?
 I am always open to meaningful collaborations — whether it is building tools, contributing to open source, mentoring, or volunteering on tech-for-good projects.

 Feel free to connect or drop me a message!